Rochdale Away Travel Information

-Saturday 7 th April will find Pompey Supporters making another long trip North to Rochdale’s Crown Oil Arena, Sandy Lane, Rochdale, OL11 5DR.
-The Dale’s ground opened in 1906 and has a capacity of 10,249.
+Saturday 29th September will find Pompey Supporters making another long trip North to Rochdale’s Crown Oil Arena, Sandy Lane, Rochdale, OL11 5DR.
+The Dale’s ground opened in 1906 and has a capacity of 10,000.
 Blues fans will be in the all seated Willbutts Lane Stand.

 How to get to the Crown Oil Arena

 The Crown Oil arena is just over two miles from Junction 20 of the M62.
 Exit the M62 at Junction 20 and follow signs North for Rochdale along the A627(M) [the opposite way to Oldham].
 At the end of the A627(M), the first set of traffic lights, you should be in the left hand lane.
 Turn left, signposted Bury and Rochdale Town Centre.
-B&Q will be on your right hand side and Tesco on your left, follow this road until the next set of traffic lights.
+Follow this road, with Tesco on your left, until the next set of traffic lights.
 Here you need to be in the second of four lanes, to head straight across (signposted Blackburn) into Roch Valley Way.
 At the next set of traffic lights, remaining in the left hand lane, go straight ahead into Sandy Lane, the Cemetery Pub should be on your right hand side.
 Continue along this road and after about half a mile the stadium will be on your right hand side.

 Car Parking at the ground is now for permit holders only, so it is a case of finding some street parking.
-Take care because most of the streets in the immediate vicinity of the ground have residents only restrictions in the yellow coned areas and these are patrolled by traffic wardens, so to avoid a parking ticket, so best check first for any restriction signs before parking.
+Take care because most of the streets in the immediate vicinity of the ground have residents only restrictions in the yellow coned areas and these are patrolled by traffic wardens, so to avoid a parking ticket, best check first for any restriction signs before parking.
 There is street parking to be had along the main A680 (Edenfield Road) which can be found at the end of Willbutts Lane, only a 5-10 minute walk away from the stadium.
 Parking is also available at Oulder Hill Community School, Greave Avenue, Rochdale OL11 5EF, about half a mile from the ground.

 Where to eat and drink

 At the ground the Ratcliffe Bar will be open to Pompey Supporters.
 It is located at the car park end entrance to the ground, on Sandy Lane.
 It will be open from 12 noon, serves pies and shows Sky Sports.
-Opposite the away end is a fish and chip shop.
+There is a fish and chip shop facing the away end.

 Not far from the ground The Cemetery Hotel is at the bottom of Sandy Lane at 470 Bury Road, Rochdale OL11 5EU.
-It is an historic pub with Edwardian décor serving food and a selection of real ales.
+It is an historic pub serving food and a selection of real ales.
 Nearby at 520 Bury Road, OL11 4DQ you will find the refurbished Bamford Arms, with Sky Sports, serving food and real ale.